laraos/foodylog/README.md

 ## 🧪 Testing

-The project uses Vitest for unit testing with React Testing Library and includes comprehensive authentication testing:
+The project uses Vitest for unit testing with React Testing Library and includes comprehensive testing for authentication, accessibility, and component functionality:

 ```bash
 # Run all tests